 It’s one of the most challenging aspects of life that knows no social, ethnic or economic boundaries: getting kids to eat – oh, dare we say it – HEALTHY.
 Aside from the few food superheroes who try any food put in front of them, many kids avoid anything and everything that looks green or orange, has leaves, or isn’t some dreamy concoction of cheesy pasta or finger foods.
 Faced with omnipresent fast food and junk food marketing, and the accessibility of processed food options, what are parents, caregivers and educators to do?

 For starters, make it fun!
 Putting an exciting spin on healthy meal prep and wholesome snacks is sure to pique a picky eater’s interest, and what better way to do so than employing our creative faculties?
 Here are some ways to use art to get kids to eat healthy:

-Create a mosaic.
+Make a Mosaic.
 Take a piece of whole-grain flatbread or a rice cake, spread hummus or peanut butter on top, and add a variety of crackers, cut veggies, edamame or your choice of beans or nuts to make a design that even the most skilled artisan would appreciate.

-Animal Shapes.
+Create Your Favorite Animal.
 A gold standard for exasperated parents everywhere, cutting food into animal shapes is the time-tested way to a stubborn stomach.
-If we adults haven’t cut a sandwich into a bunny or kitty, it was likely done for us at one time or another (my childhood preference was the bunny).
+If we adults haven’t cut a sandwich into a bunny or kitty, it was likely done for us at one time or another (of course Red Rabbit preference is the bunny).
 Still, sandwiches aren’t the only ones who make stand-ins for cute creatures.
 Tofu is perfect for this kind of artwork – just drain, shape, season and bake!

 With these suggestions, you’re sure to make snack-time an adventurous foray into art and healthy eating.
 Be messy, make mistakes and have fun!